Speech-Lab-IITM/Hindi-ASR-Challenge/README.md

 - Any additional data can be used for training (public and private) as long as the participant(s) have legal rights over it.
 The Lab and and Institute in no way will be held responsible in any way with respect to copyright claims of the participant's data.
-- Submissions are to be made [here].
-A leaderboard will be maintained regularly and can be checked [here].
+- Submissions are to be made [here](https://docs.google.com/forms/d/e/1FAIpQLSe7vUA9hQRCzrnkGYJDKGNULXkdW_ykKlU9Xu4F380sKwrSqw/viewform?fbclid=IwAR3lQ_dS3cBWh6XVYCBCcQml2Yas3ZsH3LNPm1FRqCvH_hELVIvtfdGVBCY).
+A leaderboard will be maintained regularly and can be checked [here](https://sites.google.com/view/asr-challenge/leaderboard).
 Submissions should include the ASR output produced by the system and a brief description of the system.
 Participating teams can submit a maximum of 10 submissions per team